 Use this HeinOnline database to identify secondary sources that compare the laws governing a particular subject in multiple jurisdictions.
 Browse alphabetically by subject or search by keyword.
 For each resource, a description of the content is provided, along with a list of jurisdictions covered.
 To determine if the Georgetown Law Library owns a particular source, search for it by title in the library's online catalog.

-If you need assistance with foreign and comparative law research, visit the reference desk, located in the Reading Room on the second floor of the Williams Library.
-Or contact the library's International and Foreign Law Department by phone (202-662-4195) or by email (email@example.com).
-Students, faculty, and staff of the Georgetown Law Center may chat with a librarian online or request a research consultation.
+If you need assistance with foreign and comparative law research, visit the Research Help page of the Georgetown University Law Library's website.
+Or contact the Law Library's International and Foreign Law Department by phone (202-662-4195) or by email (email@example.com).
+Georgetown Law Center students may schedule a one-on-one research consultation with a librarian.